Rey055/ActiveDirectoryConfig/README.md

   </p>

  <p>
   Now we notice vubex is able to log in on the server in client-1.
-We have finally configured our windows server, using Active Directory to configure and mange it.
+We have finally configured our windows server, using Active Directory to configure and manage it.
   </p>